webdriverio/webdriverio/website/docs/GettingStarted.md

 ## Installation

-Use npm or Yarn to install Playwright in your Node.js project.
+Use npm or Yarn to install the WebdriverIO test runner in your Node.js project.
 See [system requirements](#system-requirements).

 ```bash npm2yarn
 npm install @wdio/cli